harshitpaunikar1/support-inbox-copilot/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
 Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
 This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
 - Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2023-07-26 - Day 12: Polish wrap

+- Task summary: Used the last day on Support Inbox Copilot to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.